Alexey-zaliznuak/get-static-nginx-server/README.md

   GET https://webdav.yandex.ru/$BASE_PATH/path/to/file
 ```

 ## Environment Variables

 See .env [exmaple](.env.template)

-To run this project, you will need to add the following environment variables to your .env file
+You will need to add the following environment variables to your .env file

 `AUTH_TOKEN` - OAuth token for [Yandex.Disk API](https://yandex.ru/dev/disk/)